ByronSyun/DIVAS_COVID19_CaseStudy/data_acquisition/README.md

 This directory contains the scripts necessary to download and organize the raw single-cell sequencing data from the study publicly available on ArrayExpress under accession number [E-MTAB-11659](https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-9357/sdrf).

-**Note**: The clinical metadata and bulk omics data (Proteomics, Metabolomics) are sourced from the associated Mendeley Data repository and should be downloaded manually.
-These scripts only handle the raw sequencing files from ArrayExpress (https://data.mendeley.com/datasets/tzydswhhb5/5).
+**Note**: The clinical metadata and bulk omics data (Proteomics, Metabolomics) are sourced from the associated Mendeley Data repository and should be downloaded manually. (https://data.mendeley.com/datasets/tzydswhhb5/5).

 ## Step-by-Step Instructions